jakaskerjanc/extreme-weather-event-notifier/README.md

 ### Details

-The service opens a RabbitMQ queue `new_weather_events` and listents for new events.
-It then stores it to MongoDB using `mongoose` library.
-To retrieve weather events data, a GraphQL server is exposed at `/graphql`.
+The service opens a RabbitMQ queue, `new_weather_events`, and listens for new events.
+It then stores them in MongoDB using the `mongoose` library.
+To retrieve weather event data, a GraphQL server is exposed at `/graphql`.